robolibs/bonsai/README.md

 ## Building

-This is a header-only library.
-Simply include the main header:
+Include the main header and link against the library:

 ```cpp
 #include <bonsai/bonsai.hpp>